 (in which she is mistaken; her husband is alive and will later kill Macbeth.)

 This kid has a clear head; he goes right to the heart of the issue.
 But all in vain, for moments later, assassins hired by Macbeth burst in and kill both the Lady and her son.
 Coleridge says, “The conversation between Lady Macduff and her child -- heightens the pathos, and is preparatory for the deep tragedy of their assassination.
 When the murderers enter soon thereafter and kills the boy before our eyes, we can guess that the bottom line of Macbeth’s degeneration is reached.”
+Nothing like this occurs in Basho.

 The title character, at present Duke of Gloucester, kills everyone who might stand the way of his becoming king.
 He has his brother Clarence killed in the Tower of London, then as Royal Protector of their nephews, the 12 year old Duke of Wales and three year younger Duke of York, sends them to the same tower where they will be “safe” and where he will have them murdered.
 (Nice guy!)